Message from the Chair

 Dr. Richard A. Wandling, Political Science Chair

 I will start by highlighting Political Science curriculum options at Eastern.
 The first program to noted is the B.A. in Political Science, which is designed as a flexible program that also covers the key fields in the study of politics — from comparative politics and international relations on through American politics and government, public law, public administration and political theory.
-If you love to follow international issues and world politics, you may decide to go with the International Studies Option, which enables you to concentrate on comparative politics and international relations courses while including coursework in Economics and History along with foreign language competency at the intermediate level (e.g., Spanish, French, German, etc.).
+If you pay close attention to international issues and world politics, you may decide to go with our long-standing International Studies Option, which enables you to concentrate on comparative politics and international relations courses while including coursework in Economics and History along with foreign language competency at the intermediate level (e.g., Spanish, French, German, etc.).

-The Departmental Honors Program is a great opportunity for academically gifted students with a strong scholarly research orientation.
+The Departmental Honors Program is a great opportunity for students with a strong scholarly research orientation.
 This program features a multi-semester research project that culminates in writing an Undergraduate Honors Thesis during the senior year.
 Along the way, Departmental Honors students also take one of our 5000-level graduate seminars, which provides an excellent opportunity to experience what graduate school will be like.